rpp33-sdc-daisy/products-service/README.md

 The back end system was broken into three micro-services (products, rating and reviews and questions and answers).

-This repository is for the products service, which currently includes a database for product data and an API.
+This repository is for the products service.
 The API supports 3 endpoints: GET returns all product data, GET returns product data given a product id, GET returns all styles given a product id.